Can Two Forecasts Have the Same Conditional Expected Accuracy?: Introduction

+It is worth emphasizing that our analysis pertains to tests of the null hypothesis that the expected loss differential is mean-zero conditional on the parameter estimates used by the underlying forecasting models and possibly other information.
+It does not apply to tests of the null that the unconditional mean of the loss differential equals zero.
+This unconditional null does not require that two forecasts are equally accurate at each point in time but only that they are equally accurate on average.
+Testing this unconditional null is more common in practice and is typically conducted using the popular Diebold-Mariano test.

 The outline of our analysis is as follows.
 Section 2 introduces our setup and demonstrates that the GW null fails to be valid in the presence of estimated parameters and also fails in the absence of a restrictive finite dependence condition on the DGP.
-Second 3 analyzes tests of the null that the forecasts have the same unconditionally expected loss, and Section 4 concludes.
+Second 3 pursues practical implications of our theoretical results, while Second 4 analyzes tests of the null that the forecasts have the same unconditionally expected loss, and Section 5 concludes.
 Proofs are contained in an appendix.